Mrinalgh/kafka-for-developers-using-spring-boot/Kafka_Security.md

 CN=localhost, OU=localhost, O=localhost, L=Chennai, ST=TN, C=IN
 ```

+To See the file content
+keytool -list -v -keystore filename

 ## Generating CA

 - The below command will generate the ca cert(SSL cert) and private key.
 This is normally needed if we are self signing the request.